-In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of net position and the balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-Currently, the District does not report any Deferred Inflows of Resources.
+Currently, the District reports grant receivables collected after 60 days of the fiscal year end, unavailable revenue, as a deferred inflow in the general fund.
+This is reported as revenue in the Government-wide statements.